-- 9.6.1 For the purpose of assessing water supply capacity, the estimated number of Equivalent Tenements for this sector is 10ET. - 9.6.2 For the purpose of assessing sewerage capacity, the estimated number of Equivalent Persons for this sector is 30.8EP.
+- 9.6.1 For the purpose of assessing water supply capacity, the estimated number of Equivalent Tenements for this sector is 13.5ET for standard residential and 28 ET for medium density residential. - 9.6.2 For the purpose of assessing sewerage capacity, the estimated number of Equivalent Persons for this sector is 43.2EP for standard residential and 134.4EP for medium density residential.